raiden-network/raiden/docs/rest_api.rst

    :statuscode 200: Successful query
    :statuscode 404:
-    - Given channel address is not a valid eip55-encoded Ethereum address or
+    - The given token and partner addresses are not valid eip55-encoded Ethereum addresses or
     - Channel does not exist
    :statuscode 500: Internal Raiden node error